auroq/advent-of-code/README.md

-# advent-of-code
-Advent of Code
+# Advent of Code

+This Repository is my implementations of the [Advent of Code](https://adventofcode.com/)

+I will be implementing things in Haskell.